jeremyf/take-on-development/chapters/git.md

 Reproducing the error and creating an assertion of the expected behavior.

 A few weeks prior, I had introduced the odd behavior as a side-effect.
-At the time I didn’t have test coverage for that particular behavior.
+At the time I didn't have test coverage for that particular behavior.

-I patched the error, answered my managers question, and had an automated test that I could drop into my repository to make sure I didn’t reintroduce that behavior.
+I patched the error, answered my managers question, and had an automated test that I could drop into my repository to make sure I didn't reintroduce that behavior.

 ## When to Commit